Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-numerical-methods](https://github.com/c4rlosr4ul/fortran-numerical-methods): implements methods for solving ordinary differential equations, numerical interpolation, finding roots of equations, and other topics, by Carlos Raúl

+[fortran-primes](https://github.com/perazz/fortran-primes): library to return the nth prime number, the prime numbers in a range, test if a number is prime, return the nth prime number greater than a specified number, and factor a number into primes, by Federico Perini, based in part on codes by Michal Forisek, David Deley and Primes.jl

 [fortran_toolkit](https://github.com/borjapetit/fortran_toolkit): modules for statistics, linear algebra, optimization and other topics, by Borja Petit

 [ForTrilinos](https://github.com/trilinos/ForTrilinos): provides Fortran interfaces for the following capabilities of the C++ [Trilinos](https://trilinos.github.io/) library: Parameter lists and XML parsers (through Teuchos); Distributed linear algebra object including sparse graphs, sparse matrices, and dense vectors (through Tpetra); Linear solvers and preconditioners (through Stratimikos, Ifpack2, Belos, MueLu); and Eigen solvers (through Anasazi).